0-complexity/www-cloud4edge/www.hypergrid.org/content/home/solution_section.md

 title = "solution_section"

 header = "Cloud4Edge Ecosystem"
-summary = "Join our disruptive ecosystem.
-Let's discuss today ."
+summary = "Join our disruptive ecosystem and share your creativity to change the world with our team."

 solution_image = "/images/screen-7.png"